 Her drive and passion for the music industry and Sterling EQ culminated in winning a coveted South African Music Award (SAMA) for Sterling EQ Live in Concert – a live DVD which Carina dreamed up and produced – in 2011.
 In the same year, Sterling EQ performed live on 120 occasions, one of which was the annual Gold Event of the Little Fighters Cancer Trust (LFCT), an organisation supporting children with cancer and their families.
 Carina was deeply touched by the organisation’s work, as well as the challenge faced by the children and their families, and became more and more involved with LFCT.

-“We (Sterling EQ) get exposed to many wonderful charities, but as a mother of two beautifully healthy girls, the idea of children suffering from cancer really started to haunt me.
+“We (Sterling EQ) get exposed to many wonderful charities, but as a mother of beautifully healthy children, the idea of children suffering from cancer really started to haunt me.
 I wanted to do more than appear at their events; I wanted to make a difference – for the kids and the organisation.
 So, I started toying with the idea of returning to the ocean as I knew that the profile I had as a member of Sterling EQ, combined with a “mad” physical challenge, would attract a lot of attention.”

 And so, Swim For Hope was born in 2013.
 For the first time in 6 years, Carina took to the cold Atlantic ocean wearing only a swimsuit, cap and goggles, and rounded Cape Point with its notoriously wild and shark infested waters in 12 degrees Celsius, in a time of 2h36, reaching Buffels Bay in a severely hypothermic state.
 She raised R17,000 and a lot of media coverage for Little Fighters Cancer Trust.
 In 2014, in an effort to raise more money and exposure, Carina invited 14 other experienced open water swimmers to join her in what turned out to be a dramatic and record breaking group rounding of the Cape of Storms, raising over R115,000.